Ethel Voynich: Life

-In 1897, she published The Gadfly, which was an immediate international success.
-She published three more novels Jack Raymond (1901), Olive Latham (1904) and An Interrupted Friendship (1910), but none matched the popularity of her first book.
+In 1897, Ethel Voynich published The Gadfly, which was an immediate international success.
+She published three more novels, Jack Raymond (1901), Olive Latham (1904) and An Interrupted Friendship (1910), but none attained the popularity of her first book.

-The Voyniches emigrated to the United States in 1920, after Wilfred had moved the main base of his book business to New York.
-She concentrated more on music from this point on, working in a music school, but she continued her writing career as a translator, translating from Russian, Polish and French.
-A final novel, Put off thy Shoes, was published in 1945.
+The Voyniches emigrated to the United States in 1920, after Wilfred had moved the bulk of his book business to New York.
+Ethel concentrated more on music from this point on, working in a music school, but she continued her literary career as a translator from Russian, Polish and French.
+A final novel, Put Off Thy Shoes, was published in 1945.